jackie-ho/car-repository/resources/02-programming-fundamentals-in-java/WDI-control-flow-lesson/readme.md

 To avoid type coercion and measure equality more strictly, **use the triple-equals operator**.
 Because `===` more truly measures actual equality, we'll use this far more often when checking whether too things are, in fact, the same thing.

-> **Note:** "Sameness" and "equality" have various definitions and can be somewhat "fuzzy".
-They can also differ by programming language.
-Because you'll often be measuring whether two things are equal, you should investigate the way this works carefully.

 Some examples: